JuliaLang/www.julialang.org/jsoc/guidelines.md

 ## Words of Encouragement

 Confidence can sometimes hold someone back from applying for an opportunity.
 But, we will let you in on a secret: there's no such thing as a 'perfect' candidate.
-Open Source (and specifially the Julia Language) is a place where anyone and everyone can grow.
+Open Source (and specifically the Julia Language) is a place where anyone and everyone can grow.
 So however you identify and regardless of your background, please apply if this is a program that gets you excited.